 Porini Mara Camp: Our full report

-The first tented camp in the Mara region to be run with support from the local community, Porini Mara Camp is a genuine eco-camp nestled around the banks of the Ole Sabukiye River in the Ol Kinyei Conservancy (founded by Porini Mara's owner), in the northern part of the Mara eco-system.
+The first tented camp in the Mara region to be run with support from the local community, Porini Mara Camp ...... is a genuine eco-camp nestled around the banks of the Ole Sabukiye River in the Ol Kinyei Conservancy (18,000 acreas of private land, founded by Porini Mara's owner), in the northern part of the Mara eco-system.

 Porini Mara Camp's central area consists of the dining and lounge tent, which is on a low rise, with views down to the guest tents and the river.
 There's a friendly, informal mood in camp, with guests encouraged to chat to staff and learn about the local economy and eco-system.
 Tea and herbal teas, coffee and cold drinks are available throughout the day and there are rustic sofas to slouch on, with cow hides on the floor.

-The six twin or double tents at Porini Mara are smaller and the furnishings more rustic than those at Porini Lion Campbut they are still a good size.
-They are mounted on wooden platforms raised on posts, thus dealing with the rare occasions on which the river floods.
-The tents are made of buff canvas, with built-in dark green vinyl ground sheets laid with bright rugs.
-The beds are sturdily constructed of rustic timber and reasonably comfortable.
+The seven twin or double tents at Porini Mara are smaller and the furnishings more rustic than those at Porini Lion Camp, but they are still a good size.
+The camp has recently undergone a soft refurbishment and so we though the tents were looking nice and fresh when we visited.
+The tents are mounted on wooden platforms raised on posts, thus dealing with the rare occasions on which the river floods, and are made of buff canvas, with built-in dark green vinyl ground sheets laid with bright rugs.
+There is a single and double bed in each tent, constructed rustic timber.
 There's a writing table and folding stool, and clothes storage and hanging rail.
 On the veranda area at the front of the tent, are two canvas directors' chairs and a small table.

 At the back of each tent, the bathroom area has a plumbed-in flush toilet on a wooden platform, a pedestal washstand with a single basin, and a corner shower with a wooden floor and shower curtains.
-Toiletries are simple and filtered drinking water as well as bottled water are supplied.
+Toiletries are simple and filtered drinking water is supplied.